SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/08-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-Create a program to calculate the speed of a moving body by its travel time and traveled distance:
+Create a program to calculate the speed of a moving vehicle by its travel time and distance traveled:
   * Read 2 floating-point numbers: distance and time
   * Calculate the speed at which the body needs to move to travel a given distance for a given time
   * Print out the result